 Setting and meeting goals increases confidence.
 I’ve never seen someone set goals too high and lose their confidence because they failed to meet them.
 But I have seen people without goals doubt their abilities.

 Knowing your value increases your confidence.
 When you are clear on how you add value you can direct your efforts to those activities.
 Recognition is most likely to come from where you add the greatest value.

 Know your options.
 Keeping a broad perspective on career options and getting that confirmed by others gives you the confidence of knowing you have choices.

 Articulate your accomplishments.
-Knowing what you’ve accomplished and letting it be known to others helps you feel good about what you’ve done and be recognized for it.
+Knowing what you’ve accomplished and letting it be known to others who influence your career helps you feel good about what you’ve done and be recognized for it.
 We all need to have that confidence that comes from within, but it is also important for our careers to have external recognition for what we do.

 It’s time to build your confidence and take charge of your career.
 What action will you take for yourself today?